tarrie/journal/README.md

 # 1/15/20
 - Need sample data . really need this wrote atleast 500lins w/o testing. this si next. fixed my

+Rando Business rules
+- For now can't follow group that already a member of because by default you are already following.